fivetran/dbt_customer360/README.md

 > Note: If you are a b2c organization, your source Stripe customer data (and potentially Marketo) may only exist at the organizational level, while other sources (Zendesk and likely Marketo) typically provide customer data at the individual level.
 See the "Grain of Source Data" section below.

-The exact tables:
+### The exact tables:
 - `customer360__mapping`: Complete mapping of customer IDs from Marketo, Zendesk, and Stripe onto each other.
-- Child informational tables with all values found for a customer across all 3 sources;
+- Child informational tables with all values found for a customer across all 3 sources:
   - `customer360__address`
   - `customer360__email`
   - `customer360__phone`